chardso/building-a-frequency-modulation-prototype/Modulation.md

 - the baseband (modulating)signal
 - carrier

-The process of modulation is performed by an electronic device called a **modulator*".
+The process of modulation is performed by an electronic device called a **modulator**.
 Although the carrier can be any wave shaped, it usually is a sine wave that has its amplitude, frequency or phase varried in synchrony with the baseband signal.